 Like safflower, sesame oil also has a high smoke point with a unique and nutty flavor due to sesame seeds.
 This fantastic oil will work well in baked or fried goods.
 You should use refined sesame oil instead of an unrefined one to get a lighter taste in your dishes.

-Sesame oil is a wonderful ingredient for dishes that require high heat.
+There are several good-quality sesame oils to choose from.
+Indeed, sesame oil is a wonderful ingredient for dishes that require high heat.
 This oil is prevalent in Japanese, Asian, and Korean dishes.
 It also consists of antioxidants that help you soothe the skin and diminish lipids in the blood.

 How to substitute sesame oil for shortening?
 It’s super easy since you just need to replace one cup of shortening with one cup of sesame oil.

 Other Fantastic Shortening Substitutes That You Can’t Resist

 Besides animal sources and vegetable oils, there are other amazing substitutes for shortening.
 Below are the most excellent alternatives for shortening in addition to animal fat and vegetable oils, but they may have their unique flavors and fit in different recipes.